n1vux/articles/11-11-11/output.md

 The canonical works consulted and block-quoted with footnotes were Massachusetts and USA Army official histories, and OOB maps, in the public domain (PD) or US Govt Copyright (which amounts to PD).

 -   [Order of Battle on Western Front 11 A.M., Nov.
 11, 1918](https://www.wdl.org/en/item/16804/), AEF GHQ 3rd Section, c/o Library of Congress; also appearing in *[LoC Occaisional Paper 7](https://www.loc.gov/rr/geogmap/pdf/plp/occasional/OccPaper7.pdf): Maps of The First World War: An Illustrated Essay and List of Select Maps in The Library of Congress*, Ryan J. Moore, A Philip Lee Phillips Map Society Publication, Library of Congress, DC: 2014.
+    -   ***UPDATE*** LoC recently posted a [Blog post](https://blogs.loc.gov/maps/2018/11/mapping-armistice-day-11-november-1918/?loclr=twloc) about this map with a link to the [Tasker Howard Bliss collection](https://www.loc.gov/item/2004627137/)'s [zoomable map viewer for this map](https://www.loc.gov/resource/g5701s.ct004277/?r=0.299,0.251,0.616,0.494,0), for even better resolution, and links for super-hi-res downloads if needed.
 -   **Commission on Massachusetts' Part in the World War**, *Report of the*, Jesse F Stevens, Eben Putnam; Boston: 1929; [HaithiTrust](https://catalog.hathitrust.org/Record/007467745), [archive.org](https://archive.org/search.php?query=%22Commission%20on%20Massachusetts%27%20Part%20in%20the%20World%20War%22) [WorldCat](http://www.worldcat.org/title/report-of-the-commission-on-massachusetts-part-in-the-world-war/oclc/680173970&referer=brief_results) **vol I, *History* **; **vol II, *Gold Star Record of Massachusetts in the World War* ** .

 <!-- -->